-I was checking out at Target a couple of weeks ago.
-I was distracted and flustered and worried about getting my $10 gift card for purchasing $60 in diapers.
-I wasn’t paying attention to the woman checking me out until she said, “Are you Lee?”.
+I was checking out at Target a couple of weeks ago, distracted, flustered and worried about getting my $10 gift card for purchasing $60 in diapers and getting home in time to get the boys off the bus.
+I wasn’t paying any attention to the woman checking me out until she said, “Are you Lee?”.

 I paused, looked at her, and to my surprise, she was one of my many friends that I have never met.